d2l-ai/d2l-vi/chapter_appendix_math/single-variable-calculus_vn.md

 <!--
 Now, if we are observant, we will notice that the output of this number is suspiciously close to $8$.
 Indeed, if we decrease $\epsilon$, we will see value becomes progressively closer to $8$.
-Thus we may conclude, correctly, that the value we seek (the degree a change in the input changes the output) should be $8$ tại điểm $x=4$..
+Thus we may conclude, correctly, that the value we seek (the degree a change in the input changes the output) should be $8$ at the point $x=4$.
 The way that a mathematician encodes this fact is
 -->